-Will eliminating school lunch copays for reduced-price lunches in grades K-12 increase the number of low-income students eat lunch as a part of the National School Lunch Program in Washington state?
+Will eliminating school lunch co-pays for reduced-price lunches in grades PK-12 increase the number of students with low-incomes that eat lunch as part of the National School Lunch Program in Washington State?

-There is a fair amount of evidence that eliminating school lunch copays for reduced-price lunch in grades K-12 would likely increase the number of low-income students who participate in NSLP and eat lunch.
-While the success of alternative models such as universal free school meals and eliminating reduced-price breakfast have been studied, very little literature exists that examines the association between eliminating reduced-price lunch and student participation.
-The Government Accountability Office issued a report that identified 5 states and 35 school districts across 19 states that have eliminated the reduced-price fee for school meals in the 2008-2009 school year.
-Of these, the authors found that 20 of the 23 school districts that specifically eliminated reduced-price fees for lunch reported increased participation in the school lunch program.
+There is a fair amount of evidence that eliminating school lunch copays for reduced-price lunch in grades PK-12 would likely increase the number of students with low-incomes who eat lunch as part of the NSLP.
+While the success of alternative models such as universal free school meals and eliminating reduced-price breakfast have been studied, very little literature exists that examines the association between eliminating reduced-price lunch copays and student participation.
+The Government Accountability Office issued a report that identified 5 states and 35 school districts across 19 states that eliminated the reduced-price copay for school meals in the 2008-2009 school year.
+Of these, the authors found that 20 of the 23 school districts that specifically eliminated reduced-price copays for lunch reported increased participation in the school lunch program.
 Further, the average change in participation for lunch among reduced-price-eligible students in these districts was an 11 percentage point increase, which was greater than the national change in this rate over the same year.

 Although less generalizable to this particular bill, additional research has demonstrated that schools that have implemented universal free school meals have seen striking increases in participation in the school meal programs compared to other non-participating schools.
 For example, participation in school lunch programs was 47% higher in implementing schools than non-implementing schools across Illinois, Kentucky, and Michigan.
-Further, schools that have eliminated the reduced-price breakfast and implemented universal free breakfast for all students have also seen increased participation in school breakfast participation.
+Further, schools that have eliminated the reduced-price breakfast copay and implemented universal free breakfast for all students have also seen increased participation in school breakfast.
 These studies provide a basis for understanding the potential success of an alternative model for providing school meals to students.
-Because this bill specifically applies to students who are eligible for reduced-price lunch it would likely have the greatest impact among low-income students.
-In addition, because schools in Washington with high percentages of low-income students also have higher percentages of students of color, this bill could help increase the number of students of color who participate in the school lunch program as well.
+Because this bill specifically applies to students who are eligible for reduced-price lunch it would likely have the greatest impact among students with low-incomes.
+In addition, because schools in Washington State with high percentages of students with low-incomes also have higher percentages of students of color, this bill could help increase the number of students of color who participate in the school lunch program as well.